 AM Booths Lumberyard is an entertainment complex with food, drinks and live music.
 It’s a family-friendly venue with games such as pool and shuffleboard.

-Huntsville Alabama is a good place to base yourself if you want to tour around Northern Alabama or even neighbouring states or the rest of Alabama as part of a larger road trip.
+Huntsville Alabama is a good place to base yourself if you want to tour around Northern Alabama or even neighbouring states or the rest of Alabama as part of a larger road trip of the Southern States.

 Visit the quad-cities of Northern Alabama which include historic Florence Alabama.
 Here you can visit cool places like Muscle Shoals Recording Studio where musical history was made, Ivy Green where Helen Keller was born and the Rosenbaum House, the only Frank Lloyd Wright house in Alabama.